Meet Our Team

 In Don’s down-time, he enjoys spending time with his wife, three children, and their two Newfies (pictured, left), especially at the family ski cabin.
 Don takes advantage of the rich year-round outdoor playground the Okanagan offers, regularly pursuing activities such as skiing, golfing, camping, hunting, and fishing.

-John Armstrong – Director, Research, Development & Regulatory Affairs
+John Armstrong – Director, Research & Regulatory Affairs

 John considers himself a true resident of Canada having lived and/or worked in London, Beaconsfield, Edmonton, Westmount, Whitehorse, Mill Bay, Vancouver, Estevan, Jasper, Winnipeg and Lethbridge.
 His genuine home is Penticton, British Columbia where he represents the third generation of Armstrongs actively contributing to this community.
 John’s many adrenaline-pumping passions include sky diving, equestrian, white-water kayaking, mountaineering, scuba diving, mountain biking, wilderness trekking, canoeing, and most recently, the craft of motorcycling (dirt/dual/road).
 He enjoys cooking with his son, playing cards with his wife and hiking the local mountain trails with his dog.